Invariant monotone coupling need not exist: Introduction

 The next two examples we mention are related to open questions which motivates the question we are going to ask.

-The first is the case of Wired and Free Uniform Spanning Forest measures (${\ss WUSF}$ and ${\ss FUSF}$ respectively) see {[3]}.
-These processes both can be considered as natural generalizations of the Uniform Spanning Tree (easily defined on finite graphs) to infinite graphs.
-It is known that there is a monotone coupling where the Free one dominates the Wired one.
-However in general it is still open if there is an invariant monotone coupling.
+The first is the case of wired and free uniform spanning forest measures ($\mathrm{WUSF}$ and $\mathrm{FUSF}$, resp.); see {\cite{3}}.
+These processes both can be considered as natural generalizations of the uniform spanning tree (easily defined on finite graphs) to infinite graphs.
+It is known that there is a monotone coupling where the free one dominates the wired one.
+However, in general, it is still open if there is an invariant monotone coupling.

-There are partial results which show that for certain classes of graphs there indeed exists an invariant monotone coupling between the ${\ss FUSF}$ and ${\ss WUSF}$.
-For example, Lewis Bowen {[4]} showed it for Cayley graphs of residually amenable groups, while recently Russell Lyons and Andreas Thom {(personal communication, [8])} showed it for the Cayley graphs of so-called {\it sofic} groups.
+There are partial results which show that for certain classes of graphs there indeed exists an invariant monotone coupling between the $\mathrm{FUSF}$ and $\mathrm{WUSF}$.
+For example, Lewis Bowen\vadjust{\goodbreak} {\cite{4}} showed it for Cayley graphs of residually amenable groups, while recently Russell Lyons and Andreas Thom {(personal communication, \cite{8})} showed it for the Cayley graphs of so-called \textit{sofic} groups.

 The second example is random walk in random environment.
-In {[1]}, David Aldous and Russell Lyons considered a continuous time nearest-neighbour random walk ${\ss RW}(t,\mu)$, with jumps governed by Poisson clocks on the edges with rates given by a distribution $\mu$.
-The walks start at the origin $o$ of the Cayley graph and we are interested in how different environments affect the return probabilities.
-In {[1]} they showed that if for two random environments $\mu_1,\mu_2$ (different clock frequencies in this case) there exists a monotone coupling $\mu_1\leq \mu_2$, which is itself invariant then We may ask what happens if we drop the condition for the coupling being invariant.
-Is it enough for example that the marginals are invariant?
-Note that in {[1]} they actually dealt with so called {\it unimodular} processes but this condition always holds for invariant processes on Cayley graph (this fact is the Mass Transport Prinicple which we prove later).
+In {\cite{1}}, Aldous and Lyons considered a continuous time nearest-neighbor random walk $\operatorname{RW}(t,\mu)$, with jumps governed by Poisson clocks on the edges with rates given by a distribution~$\mu$.
+The walks start at the origin $o$ of the Cayley graph, and we are interested in how different environments affect the return probabilities.
+In {\cite{1}} they showed that if for two random environments $\mu_1,\mu_2$ (different clock frequencies in this case) there exists a monotone coupling $\mu_1\leq\mu_2$, which is itself invariant, then

+We may ask what happens if we drop the condition for the coupling being invariant.
+Is it enough, for example, that the marginals are invariant?
+Note that in \cite{1} they actually dealt with so-called \textit{unimodular} processes, but this condition always holds for invariant processes on Cayley graph (this fact is the mass transport principle which we prove later).

-Oded Schramm and Russell Lyons asked (unpublished, {[7]}) the following, note that a positive answer would immediately settle the above problems.
+Schramm and Lyons asked (unpublished, {\cite{7}}) the following; note that a positive answer would immediately settle the above problems (note also that a more general question was asked in \cite{1}, as Question 2.4):

-\procl q.oded-russ Let $X$ and $Y$ be invariant subgraphs of a Cayley graph $\Gamma$, so that there exists a monotone coupling between them.
-Does it follow that there exists a monotone coupling between them which is also invariant? \endprocl
+\begin{Question} Let $X$ and $Y$ be invariant subgraphs of a Cayley graph~$\Gamma$, so that there exists a monotone coupling between them.
+Does it follow that there exists a monotone coupling between them which is also invariant? \end{Question}